vincentorback/clean-wordpress-admin/README.md

 ## Content

 ### User capabilites
-Remove and add capabilites to roles and users.
+Remove and add administrating capabilites to specific roles or users.
+Like preventing user to switch themes or delete others posts.

 ### Admin menu
 Hide items in the admin menu.
+Because who uses Media anyways?

 ### Profile fields
 Remove and add fields to the user profile page.

 ### Clean head
 Clears out generated unwanted stuff from the wp_head hook.
+Such as feeds and WordPress version

 #### Extras
 A pretty personal collection of good, fun and just necessary functions